 Two- and three-family dwellings will be subject to the same height and floor area ratio (FAR) requirements as a single-family dwelling in R1, R1A, R2 and R2B Districts.
 To increase the allowed height of a triplex in these districts, a variance will need to be requested versus a conditional use permit that is currently required.
+Variances are not allowed unless all the required legal findings are made, including practical difficulty.
+Generally, variances are more difficult to obtain compared to a conditional use permit.
 No changes are proposed in the other residential districts since triplexes are already allowed in those districts.